EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ✅ **Epic FDS Template (Confluence)** – For documenting Functional Design Specifications for Epics.
 ✅ **FDS Template (Confluence)** – For documenting Functional Design Specifications.
 ✅ **Prompts** – Structured prompts and instructions for guiding LLMs in each step of the project.
+✅ **Interview on LLM-generated documentation** - Feedback and evaluation of model-generated documents from the functional analyst's point of view.
 ✅ ...